• Home

 szukać (kogo? czego?) książki itp.

-The above verbs are characterized by the fact that they do not adhere to clearly defined rules.
-Therefore, one must rely on one’s memory once again.
+These verbs are characterized by the fact that, unfortunately, they do not follow clearly defined rules.
+Once again, you have to rely on your memory 😉

 * * *

-Although the genitive case may seem difficult to learn at first, with time, one can master it to perfection!
-If self-study of the Polish language seems too complicated, it’s worthwhile to choose the right teacher and language school.
-Experienced teachers and a friendly atmosphere can work wonders during the learning process of this beautiful yet demanding language!
-Remember that Varia offers both in-person and online Polish language courses, and its 20 years of experience and student successes speak for themselves.
-If you also want to become a master of the Polish language, you are warmly invited to courses at Varia!
+Remember that Varia offers both in-school and online Polish courses, and its 20 years of experience and students’ successes speak for themselves.
+If you also want to become a master of the Polish language, we warmly invite you to courses at Varia!

 Aneta Kawa